ggerganov/llama.cpp/README.md

 Inference of [LLaMA](https://arxiv.org/abs/2302.13971) model in pure C/C++

 ### Hot topics
-- ‼️ BPE tokenizer update: existing Falcon 180B `.gguf` models will need to be reconverted
+- ‼️ BPE tokenizer update: existing Falcon and Starcoder `.gguf` models will need to be reconverted
 - ‼️ Breaking change: `rope_freq_base` and `rope_freq_scale` must be set to zero to use the model default values: [#3401](https://github.com/ggerganov/llama.cpp/pull/3401)
 - Parallel decoding + continuous batching support added: [#3228](https://github.com/ggerganov/llama.cpp/pull/3228) \
   **Devs should become familiar with the new API**